oke-aditya/pytorch_cnn_trainer/README.md

 - [x] Support torchvision models transfer learning.
 - [x] Add Keras Like fit method.
 - [x] Sanity Check code.
-- [ ] Add Support for multi label classification.
-- [ ] Add history like object as in Keras for plotting.
-- [ ] Other metrics such as precision, recall, f1, etc.
 - [x] Support torchvision quantized models transfer learning.
-- [ ] Mixed precision training using PyTorch 1.6
-- [ ] PyTorch Lightning Trainer with all these features.
 - [x] Add docstring, create package, etc.
 - [x] Minimal tests and examples.